Forest City Film Festival

-The Forest City Film Festival (often abbreviated as FCFF) is a film festival located in London, Ontario.
-Founded in 2016, the Forest City Film Festival centres on exhibiting the work of filmmakers from Southwestern Ontario in juried competition for features, shorts, documentaries, short animations and other categories, although it also screens a selection of other Canadian and international films out of competition.
+The Forest City Film Festival (often abbreviated as FCFF) is a film festival located in London, Ontario, Canada.
+Founded in 2016, the Forest City Film Festival centres on exhibiting the work of filmmakers from Southwestern Ontario in juried competition for features, shorts, documentaries, short animations and other categories, although it also screens a selection of other Canadian and International films out of competition.

 The event is typically held in October each year, principally at the London Public Library's Wolf Performance Hall.

 History

+2016

 The Forest City Film Festival was founded in 2016 by Dorothy Downs.
-The first festival was a collection of twenty-five films, screened over three days in November of 2016 to an audience of 1200.
+The first festival was a collection of twenty-five films, screened over three days in November to an audience of 1200.

+2017

-In 2017, the festival grew, adding an animation category and an out-of-competition International Screening, totaling 48 films.
+In 2017, the festival added an animation category and an out-of-competition International Screening, totaling 48 films.
 The festival’s duration was expanded from three days to five in October, with 1800 audience members in attendance.

+2018

 In 2018, FCFF added a special Flashback Friday screening, a celebration of older films with a connection to the region.
 The Breakfast Club was screened, followed by a Q&A with special guest and London-native John Kapelos, who played Carl, the janitor in the film.
 The festival also held their first pitch competition for short films.
 FCFF 2018 offered 48 films once again, met by a 33% increase in attendees, totaling 2400 audience members in attendance that year.

+2019

 In 2019, the Forest City Youth Film Festival was introduced, offering a separate competition for high school student filmmakers in Southwestern Ontario.
 This year, the number of films increased to 64 films which were screened over a five day period.
 Attendance increased from 2400 to 3200.

+2020

 In 2020, the COVID-19 pandemic forced the Forest City Film Festival to offer their festival digitally.
 For an eight day period, 75 films were available for online on-demand viewing from anywhere in Canada, resulting in 4000 audience members in attendance.
 Additionally, a new Music Video category was added to the competition.

+2021

-In 2021, the film festival took on a hybrid model, returning to in-person screenings in downtown London while also continuing to offer nation-wide online viewing.
+In 2021, the film festival took on a hybrid model, returning to in-person screenings in downtown London while also continuing to offer nationwide online viewing.
 FCFF 2021 offered 92 films, viewed by 6100 in-person attendees and 4500 virtual views.
 2021 also saw the festival’s Industry Sessions take on the name Ontario Screen Creators Conference, alongside expanding their offerings to a full weekend of events dedicated to education and networking for film industry professionals.
-Additionally, the pitch competition was rebranded to be Project Pitch, a national competition to pitch a feature film for the opportunity to win a prize package with a value $60,000 in products, services, and cash grants.
+Additionally, the pitch competition was rebranded to Project Pitch, a national competition to pitch a feature film for the opportunity to win a prize package with a value $60,000 in products, services, and cash grants.
 The Forest City Youth Film Festival also grew dramatically, screening 29 short films across seven categories.